-The ketogenic diet is high-fat, moderately low protein, and very low-carb diet, so it’s no surprise that sugar (the calorie-dense, least nutritious type of carb) is generally off limits on a ketogenic diet.
+The ketogenic diet is a higher fat, moderately low protein, and very low-carb diet, so it’s no surprise that sugar (the calorie-dense, least nutritious type of carb) is generally off limits on a ketogenic diet.

 Some would argue that you could eat some sugar, if it falls within your daily macros (daily calories broken down into optimal amounts of fat, protein, and carbs, the latter of which usually tops out at around 20 grams per day).
 But to follow a clean, health-minded path, you’ll want to save the day’s allotted carbs for more nutritious options, such as keto-friendly vegetables, which will make you feel healthier and more satisfied, not to mention help you break your sugar addiction, which will in turn stop you from craving more sugar.